Austin, Nichols and Company Warehouse: Planning and construction

 Henry's son Horace Havemeyer commissioned architect Cass Gilbert to design the Austin, Nichols and Company Warehouse.
 Gilbert's office began the design process in late 1912 or early 1913.
 At the time of the building's construction, the Real Estate Record and Guide magazine stated that previous warehouses had been designed "exclusively from the point of view of the engineer", so it was unusual to see the plans being prepared by such a renowned architect as Gilbert.
 There was some urgency in constructing the Brooklyn warehouse, as the Hudson Street building's lease was set to expire in 1914, but nevertheless, Horace insisted that he wanted the building to be of top quality.

 Some of the site's preexisting structures had been razed by mid-1913 in preparation for the warehouse's construction.
 Gunvald Aus was hired as a structural engineer and asked to create separate plans dealing with the building's concrete and steel.
 Austin, Nichols & Company signed a long-term lease agreement with Havemeyer & Elder in November 1913.
 The contract stipulated that Havemeyer & Elder would build a factory for Austin, Nichols & Company, who would then be the lessee.
 The same week, the construction contract was given to Turner Construction.
 At the time, it was predicted that Austin, Nichols & Company would be the first of several wholesale companies to relocate to Williamsburg.

 The Brooklyn Bureau of Buildings received the plans for the Austin, Nichols and Company Warehouse in January 1914 and approved them that April.
-Concrete construction had started in March 1914, and peaked that June with 672 men employed in the construction process.
+Concrete construction started in March 1914, and peaked that June with 672 men employed in the construction process.
 By September, the building structure was essentially completed.
 The first operations at the Austin, Nichols & Company warehouse started in January 1915, immediately following the expiration of the Hudson Street building's lease, and the company had completed its relocation to its new headquarters by March.
 Shortly afterward, contracts were awarded for the construction of a pier on the waterfront.
 Engineering News reported that "the remarkable progress made in its construction is indicative of what can be done in reinforced concrete with proper organization and supervision."